oolonek/cerebrarium/actionables.md

 ## inbox

 > Unsorted list of actionables waiting to be categorized, or does not fit into a bigger topic.
+Task that need more breaking down also belongs here until it becomes actionable.

 - [x] make a reading list
 - [x] deprecate physical weekly note and move into singular actionables list.
     - [x] think about the workflow
+- [ ] start compiling modular synthesis knowledge base
+    - be more specific

 ## dev